-As is typical nationally, the Wakefield District age profile shows the effect of baby-boom years of the 1950s and 1960s and greater numbers of women in older age than men.
-Overall numbers are projected to keep on increasing, albeit more slowly than elsewhere in the region, with improved life expectancy resulting in a greater proportion of the population being made up of people in older age groups.
+The size of the resident population of the Wakefield District is estimated to be in the region of 350,000, making the district the 18th largest Local Authority in England.
+As is typical nationally, the Wakefield age profile shows the effect of baby-boom years of the 1950s and 1960s and greater numbers of women (48,920) aged 60+ than men (43,645).
+Total population numbers are projected to keep on increasing, and at a greater rate than elsewhere in the region, with improved life expectancy resulting in a greater proportion of the population being made up of people in older age groups.

-When compared with many other metropolitan districts Wakefield’s age profile has smaller than average proportions of people in the late-teen, early 20’s age bands.
-This reflects the absence of any sizeable university presence within Wakefield district.
-In large university cities such as Leeds, by contrast, increasing levels of participation in higher education in recent decades have created a population where 9.8% of people are aged 20-24, compared to 6.0% in Wakefield District.
+When compared to other local Health & Wellbeing Board areas, Wakefield’s age profile has smaller than average proportions of people in the late-teen, early 20’s age bands.
+This reflects the absence of any sizeable university presence within Wakefield District.
+By contrast, in large university cities such as Leeds, 9.5% of the population are aged 20-24, compared to 4.6% in Wakefield District.